jbruzas/Stress-and-Strain-Gang/README.md

 *Preliminary failure modes and design considerations* *References for any external material (manuals, patents, data sheets, etc.)*
 ### Phase 2
+*Phase 2 Video*
+*Overview of your final design (with key CAD images)* *Description of major design decisions and changes from Phase 1* *Detailed explanation of required analyses (shaft, gear, fatigue, bearings, interfaces, etc.) with clear assumptions and results* *Discussion of design for assembly and design for 3D printing* *Updated list of anticipated risks or weaknesses to be addressed in prototyping*
 ### Phase 3
+*Phase 3 Video*
+*Fabrication details (filament type, printer, settings, number of reprints)* *Assembly procedure and challenges*
+*Test procedures, results, and interpretation* *Comparison with Phase 2 predictions (where applicable)* *Detailed discussion of failures, mistakes, and surprises* *Concrete list of design changes you would implement in a second iteration*